How The Eye Works and 20/20 Vision

 Our ability to "see" starts when light reflects off an object at which we are looking and enters the eye.
 As it enters the eye, the light is unfocused.

-Once the light is focused, the next step of the visual process is to stimulate retinal cells to send millions of electrochemical impulses along the optic nerve, eventually arriving at the visual cortex of the brain, located at the back of the head.
+Once the light is focused and the rods and cones are stimulated, millions of electrochemical impulses are sent along the optic nerve, eventually arriving at the visual cortex of the brain, located at the back of the head.
 Here, the electrochemical impulses are unscrambled and interpreted.
 The image is re-inverted so that we see the object the right way up.
 This "sensory" part of seeing is much more complex than the refractive part -- and therefore is much more difficult to influence accurately.

 What is 20/20 Vision?